cbg-ethz/shorah/local.md

 directory `snv`.

 #### Amplicon mode
-`amplian.py` will analyse a single window, corresponding to the reference sequence passed with the option `-f`.
+`amplian.py` will analyse a single window, either passed by the user or determined by the program (see above).
 Consequently, the output files from the support to the SNV file will refer to this single window (see shotgun mode above).